 This skillset has empowered some people to already have had jobs in many different fields + industries.
 This is soon to be more the norm, where people have multiple careers in a lifetime, earning their living from multiple companies simultaneously.
 The aging business owners + workers cannot imagine this, though, which is why they are falling further + further behind.

 I think about it like this: children are powerful + resilient because of their imaginations.
 Even if they don’t believe they can do something, they can imagine themselves as someone (or even something) who can + will do it.
 Their imagination is actually part of their problem-solving process.
 Imagination is their constant driver.
 It’s how they communicate internally with themselves + externally with each other.

 No one makes us do anything.
 Everything we do is a choice.
 We don’t have to allow ourselves to move further away from these natural abilities as we grow older.
-Our imagination + ability to connect with each other may be the only things impervious to change, to the rest of life’s uncertainty.
+It’s something we actually can retain some level of control over.
+Our imagination and ability to connect with each other may be the only things impervious to change, to the rest of life’s uncertainty.